Written by Terry Smith

 After leaving the product on some fairly dirty decking for a little less than 5 minutes, I was happily surprised that the dirt just rinsed right off, including dried on bird droppings, and even some algae from inside the cracks.

 As part of its 3-in-1 formula, Karcher claims that this detergent also provides UV protection for your wood, to prevent fading or darkening.
-It hasn’t been long enough since testing it for me to comment on that, but I will update this review further down the line as the results become more apparent.
+It hasn’t been long enough since testing it for me to comment on that, but I will update this review further down the line as the results become more apparent. (update as of December 3rd, 2021 – not sure I would call their claim a miracle – I’m going to clean two of the same thing up again – one with soap, the other with this and run a proper side by side test for you – sorry about that!)

 Being a ‘Plug n’ clean’ product, it is extremely easy to use, and there is no measuring or mixing to be done.
 You just use it as it comes, and I know a lot of people will appreciate that.

-At seven pounds for a 1 litre bottle, it isn’t expensive, but you do have to factor in that its ready to use nature will inevitably cause it to run out faster than a concentrate detergent.
+At seven quid for a 1 litre bottle, it isn’t expensive, but you do have to factor in that its ready to use nature will inevitably cause it to run out faster than a concentrate detergent.

 I personally thought this was good stuff.
 It cleaned up the decking in our tests really well, and left no damage to the wood itself.
 Pretty much exactly as Karcher claimed.